Galactic algorithm: Hutter search

 A single algorithm, "Hutter search", can solve any well-defined problem in an asymptotically optimal time, barring some caveats.
 It works by searching through all possible algorithms (by runtime), while simultaneously searching through all possible proofs (by length of proof), looking for a proof of correctness for each algorithm.
 Since the proof of correctness is of finite size, it "only" adds a constant and does not affect the asymptotic runtime.
 However, this constant is so big that the algorithm is entirely impractical.
 For example, if the shortest proof of correctness of a given algorithm is 1000 bits long, the search will examine at least 2999 other potential proofs first.

+Hutter search is related to Solomonoff induction, which is a formalization of Bayesian inference.
+All computable theories (as implemented by programs) which perfectly describe previous observations are used to calculate the probability of the next observation, with more weight put on the shorter computable theories.
+Again, the search over all possible explanations makes this procedure galactic.

 Optimization

 Simulated annealing, when used with a logarithmic cooling schedule, has been proven to find the global optimum of any optimization problem.
 However, such a cooling schedule results in entirely impractical runtimes, and is never used.
 However, knowing this ideal algorithm exists has led to practical variants that are able to find very good (though not provably optimal) solutions to complex optimization problems.